 The PPWCMA works primarily with government departments, councils, water authorities, non-government environmental organisations and community groups to protect and enhance the natural resources within the region.

-The PPWCMA also works closely with the Victorian and Australian governments to secure funds for priority projects and direct them to organisations to undertake on-ground works.
+The PPWCMA also works closely with the Victorian Government and Australian Government to secure funds for priority projects and direct them to organisations to undertake on-ground works.

 At the local level, the PPWCMA helps landholders improve their knowledge, skills and practices and works with the broader public to increase participation in environmental conservation and gain their input on important environmental issues.